St John's College, Cambridge: Consumption of swan

-Supposedly, Fellows of St John's are the only people outside the Royal Family in the United Kingdom allowed to eat unmarked mute swans.
+Supposedly, Fellows of St John's are the only people outside the royal family in the United Kingdom allowed to eat unmarked mute swans.
 The Crown (the British monarch) retains the right to ownership of all unmarked mute swans in open water, but the King only exercises his ownership on certain stretches of the Thames and its surrounding tributaries.
-The ownership of swans in the Thames is shared equally among the Crown, the Vintners' Company and the Dyers' Company, who were granted rights of ownership by the Crown in the fifteenth century.
+The ownership of swans in the Thames is shared equally among the Crown, the Vintners' Company and the Dyers' Company, who were granted rights of ownership by the Crown in the 15th century.

 Ghosts

-According to popular legend, St John's is inhabited by a number of ghosts.
+According to popular legend, St John's is inhabited by some ghosts.
 In 1706, four fellows "exorcised" some ghosts from a house opposite the college by threatening to fire their pistols at the positions the moans and groans were coming from.
 The second court is supposedly haunted by the ghost of the former undergraduate and master, James Wood.
 Wood was so poor that he could not afford to light his room, and would often do his work in the well-lit stairway.

 Student life

 The buildings of St John's College include the chapel, the Hall, the old library, a more contemporary "new" library, a bar, and common rooms for fellows, graduates and undergraduates.
-There are also extensive gardens, lawns, a neighbouring sports ground, College School and a boat house.
+There are also extensive gardens, lawns, a neighbouring sports ground, a College School and a boat house.
 On-site accommodation is provided for all undergraduate and graduate students.
 This is generally spacious, and many undergraduate rooms comprise "sets" of living and sleeping rooms, where two students share a suite of two bedrooms, a kitchen and a bathroom.
 Members of the college can choose to dine either in the Hall, where silver service three-course meals are served six evenings per week or in the buttery, where food can be purchased from a cafeteria-style buffet.
-College catering is organised by Bill Brogan, overseer of the intercollegiate Stewards' Cup.

 The college maintains an extensive library, which supplements the university libraries.
 Most undergraduate supervisions are carried out in the college, though for some specialist subjects undergraduates may be sent to tutors in other colleges.

 The college has two official combination rooms for junior members, which represent the interests of students in college and are responsible for the social aspects of college life.
 Undergraduates are members of the Junior Combination Room (JCR).
-Graduate students have a membership to the JCR, but also belong to the Samuel Butler Room, which is the Middle Combination Room (MCR) of St John's College.
+Graduate students have a membership to the JCR, but also belong to the Samuel Butler Room (SBR), which is the Middle Combination Room (MCR) of St John's College.

 The fleet of punts is kept in a purpose-built punt pool behind the Cripps Building.
 Punt boats are available for use by all members of the college as well as alumni.

 St John's tends to be ranked near the middle of the Tompkins Table of undergraduate degree results, with an average position of 12.8 since 1997.